Katoen Natie: General cargo & commodities

 This business unit provides logistics and engineering services.
-From transport and reception of general cargo and commodities to the conditioning, repackaging and distribution towards the final customer, plus everything in between.
+From transport and reception of general cargo and commodities to the conditioning, repackaging and distribution towards the final customer, among other services.

 Port operations

-Offers stevedoring and terminal services for containers, general cargo, rolling stock and forest products.
-It also provides container depots, maintenance & repair and warehousing services, in ports in Europe and South America.
+Katoen Natie offers stevedoring and terminal services for containers, general cargo, rolling stock and forest products.
+It also provides container depots, maintenance & repair and warehousing services in ports in Europe and South America.

 Processing & projects

 This business unit is active in designing and building industrial processing lines and logistics terminals.
-Services offered range from process technologies, product handling, dosing, mixing, storage characteristics, process controls,... to total project management of green-field terminal/facility build: permit requests, civil and mechanical construction, utility analyses and tie-ins to local networks.
+Services offered range from process technologies, product handling, dosing, mixing, storage characteristics, process controls to total project management of green-field terminal/facility build: permit requests, civil and mechanical construction, utility analyses and tie-ins to local networks.

 Green policy

-In 2009 Katoen Natie installed 800.000 m2 of solar panels on the roofs of its warehouses in Kallo, Antwerp, Genk and Ghent.
-These installations produce a yearly amount of about 35 gigawatt hours, accounting for 25% of the total solar energy capacity of the Flemish region.
-The electricity that is generated with these solar panels is mainly used for the Katoen Natie's own electricity supply.
+In 2009, Katoen Natie installed 800,000 m2 of solar panels on the roofs of its warehouses in Kallo, Antwerp, Genk and Ghent.
+These installations produce a yearly amount of about 35 gigawatt hours, accounting for 25% of the total solar energy capacity of the Flemish Region.
+The electricity that is generated with these solar panels is mainly used for Katoen Natie's own electricity supply.
 The remaining energy is transferred back to the electricity net.

-In 2017 Katoen Natie installed six wind turbines at the Loghidden City logistics park in Kallo.
-Together the windmills generate about 52 GWh per year which is roughly equivalent to the annual electricity consumption of 13,000 households.
+In 2017, Katoen Natie installed six wind turbines at the Loghidden City logistics park in Kallo.
+Together, the windmills generate about 52 GWh per year, which is roughly equivalent to the annual electricity consumption of 13,000 households.

 The company is currently investigating the implementation of electric cars.

 Loghidden City

 Centrally located in the port of Antwerp lies Loghidden City, a high-tech logistics complex covering some 260 hectares.
-It has 350m of wharf at the entrance of the Kallo lock where barges and feeders can be loaded and unloaded.
-The logistics complex counts about 150 warehouses of 8000 m2 each.
+It has 350 m of wharf at the entrance of the Kallo lock, where barges and feeders can be loaded and unloaded.
+The logistics complex counts about 150 warehouses of 8,000 m2 each.